Developik/comp4050/a5/SPMP.md

 ### Overview

-The steps to guarantee that the ICT project fulfils its responsibilities as stated in the requirements specification, ICT Project Management Plan, and any applicable standards are described in this Quality Assurance (QA) plan.
+The steps to guarantee that the ProCaller project fulfils its responsibilities as stated in the requirements specification, ProCaller Project Management Plan, and any applicable standards are described in this Quality Assurance (QA) plan.
 Procedures for quality assurance like analysis, inspection, review, audit, and assessment are included in the plan.

 ### Assurance Procedures